nathannewyen/portfolio-v1/content/about/index.md

   - Python
 ---

 Hello!
-I'm Nhan Nguyen, a software engineer based in Dallas, TX.
+I'm Nhan Nguyen, a full stack web developer based in Dallas, TX.

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performance experiences.